 (Added at v1.0)

-Currently, layers from map services, feature services, and feature collections in the map are supported.
+Layers from map services, feature services, and feature collections in the map are supported.
 The layers from map services and feature services require query capability to display in the table.

-Configuring the Attribute Table widget
+Configure the Attribute Table widget

 The Attribute Table widget is an off-panel widget.